-READ MORE: We report on what the rest of London will do on the big day.
+READ MORE: We reported on the buildup and what the rest of London will do on the big day.

 8:25 a.m.
 ET: The queen and the bride and bridegroom, together with their families, appear on the balcony.
 Lots of waving and smiling on the balcony and a quick kiss between the new Duke and Duchess of Cambridge, William and Kate.
 The crowd chants for more and the couple briefly kisses a second time as military airplanes fly in formation overhead.

 The post-wedding kiss from the balcony of Buckingham Palace.
 Photo by John Stillwell/Pool via Reuters

 The royal family poses for an official portrait: (Front row left to right) Grace van Cutsem, Eliza Lopes, Prince Philip, Queen Elizabeth II, Margarita Armstrong-Jones, Louise Windsor, William Lowther-Pinkerton.
 (Back Row left to right) Tom Pettifer, Camilla, duchess of Cornwall; Prince Charles, Prince Harry, Michael Middleton, Carole Middleton, James Middleton, Pippa Middleton.
 Photo by Hugo Burnand/Clarence House/Handout via Reuters

 READ MORE: This royal wedding conjured memories of that of Prince Charles and Lady Diana 30 years ago.
 Ray Suarez recalls covering the grand event.